janjiralakirankumar/DevOpsEssentials-CaseStudy/README.md

 $ ansible --version
 ```

-use aws configure and give your credentials
+Use aws configure and give your credentials

 Create a inventory in the location /etc/ansible/hosts